-In this tutorial, you will learn how to use SSL to send your e-mail to Microsoft Office 2007 and then retrieve it.
+In this guide, you will learn how to use SSL to send your emails to Microsoft Office 2010 and then retrieve it.

 SSL (Secure Socket Layer) is used for the secure transmission of data via e-mail.